 The challenges of measuring steam can be simplified measuring the condensed steam, or condensate.
 The measuring of condensate (i.e., high-temperature hot water) is an accepted practice, often less expensive and more reliable than steam measuring.
 Depending on the application, inherent inaccuracies in condensate measuring stem from unaccounted for system steam losses.
 These losses are often difficult to find and quantify and thus affect condensate measurement accuracy.

 There are two flow technologies that can measure steam, Differential Pressure (DP) flow meters, and vortex flow meters.
 DP flow technologies are volumetric or velocity flowmeters.
-No matter which DP flow techniques one uses, there is always a need for a Differential Pressure Transmitters, the Smartmeasurement ALDP, or more likely multi-variable DP transmitters such as the Smartmeasurement ALDPMV which calculates actual mass flow using both pressure and temperature sensors.
+No matter which DP flow techniques one uses, there is always a need for Differential Pressure Transmitters, the SmartMeasurement ALDPT, or more likely multi-variable DP transmitters such as the Smartmeasurement ALDPTMV which calculates actual mass flow using both pressure and temperature sensors.
 SmartMeasurement offers our Acone flow meter as a steam flow meter while our ALVT vortex series comes in with full compensated mass flow output or the standard volumetric flow devices.